exexzian/ChromeExtension-Follox-ExportMediumFollowers/README.md

     like: https://medium.com/@exexzian
 2. Hit the Follox Icon
-3. Wait for the Process Completion and Tadaaa... - Save the CSV file (For Convenience Follox offers the file name as : "`MediumUerName - MediumFollower.csv"`)
+3. Wait for the Process Completion and Tadaaa... - Save the CSV file (For Convenience Follox offers the file name as : "`MediumUserName - MediumFollower.csv"`)

 **Note:**
 1. Kindly refresh the page and try again if it somehow doesn't work (*or send me support message*).